Henry Rector

-Henry Massie Rector (May 1, 1816 – August 12, 1899) was an American politician and lawyer who served as the sixth governor of Arkansas from 1860 to 1862.
+Henry Massie Rector (May 1, 1816 – August 12, 1899) was an American politician, slaveowner, and lawyer who served as the sixth governor of Arkansas from 1860 to 1862.
+Rising in his political career through family connections, Rector led his state to secede from the Union during the American Civil War, but his administration proved unpopular and he lost his bid for reelection in 1862.

 Early life and education

 Henry Massie Rector was born in Louisville, Kentucky, the son of Fannie Bardella (Thruston) and Elias Rector.
 His Rector family descended from the German-speaking families of Germanna in the Colony of Virginia, though both parents were also of English descent.
 He was educated by his mother and attended two years of school in Louisville.
 He moved to Arkansas in 1835, where he was later appointed U.S. Marshal.
+By the 1850s, he held over 1000 acres of land in Pulaski County, and owned 21 slaves.
+Rector studied law and was admitted to the bar in 1854.

 Political career

+At the time Rector moved to Arkansas, local Democratic politics and state government was dominated by the Conway and Sevier families, a group he was related to known as "The Family" or "The Dynasty".
+Rector's cousin Ambrose H. Sevier was one of Arkansas's US senators, one cousin was Governor James Sevier Conway (in office 1836–1840), and another cousin was Governor Elias N. Conway (in office 1852–1860).

-Rector was elected to the Arkansas Senate and served in that body from 1848 to 1850.
-He studied law and was admitted to the bar in 1854.
-From 1853 to 1857, he served as U.S. Surveyor-General of Arkansas for several years.
+Rector's family connections served him well and advanced his political career through nepotistic appointments and support for his electoral campaigns.
+He was elected to the Arkansas Senate and served in that body from 1848 to 1850.
+From 1853 to 1857, he was appointed by his cousin Governor Elias Conway as U.S. Surveyor-General of Arkansas for several years.
 From 1855 to 1859, he served in the Arkansas House of Representatives and spent one term as a justice of the Arkansas Supreme Court.
+He proved incompetent as a judge and resigned from office after only a few months, as one contemporary writer put it: "to save himself in a manner from public disgrace."

 Governor of Arkansas

-Rector was elected Governor of Arkansas in 1860.
-During his term Arkansas seceded from the U.S. and was admitted into the Confederate States.
-The constitution of Arkansas was rewritten reducing the term of office for Governor to two years.
-At the Arkansas secession convention in March 1861, Rector addressed the convention in an oratory urging the extension of slavery:
+The Family passed over Rector as a candidate for the 1860 Arkansas gubernatorial election, choosing instead Richard H. Johnson, a newspaper editor.
+Rector then gathered support from those opposed to The Family's dominance over state politics (even though he owed his political career to The Family), running as an outsider candidate.
+Though Johnson and Rector largely agreed on the issues, the race was mainly a matter of Family vs. anti-Family factions.
+Rector was portrayed as a friend to the common man, "a poor honest farmer...who toils at the plow", despite the fact that he was a wealthy slaveowner.
+Rector won by a narrow margin and became Governor of Arkansas on November 15, 1860, a few days after the Presidential election elevated Abraham Lincoln to office and set off the secession crisis in the South.